 21. Use Hands for Emotional Connections

-Back to portraits, having the people in the images connect with one another with hands (such as hugging, resting a hand on a shoulder, or holding hands) shows an emotional connection in a picture.
+Having the people in the images connect with one another with hands (such as hugging, resting a hand on a shoulder, or holding hands) shows an emotional connection in a picture.

-22. Be Very Fast with Shooting- Get In The Aisle and then Quickly Move Out of the Way
+22. Be Very Fast with Shooting – Get In The Aisle and then Quickly Move Out of the Way

 23. It’s Okay to Fix in Post Processing